This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is spasmodic torticollis?

-Spasmodic (spaz-MOD-ik) torticollis (tor-ti-KOL-is), also called cervical dystonia, is a condition where the neck muscles contract (tighten) abnormally.
-This contracting causes the neck to twist and the head to tilt to one side, forwards, or backwards.
-Spasmodic torticollis may occur on and off or continuously.
+Spasmodic torticollis, also called cervical dystonia, is a condition that causes your neck muscles to contract abnormally.
+Your neck may twist and cause your head to tilt to one side, forward, or backward.
+Spasmodic torticollis may occur occasionally or continuously.
 It often gets worse with stress.

 What causes spasmodic torticollis?

-What are the signs and symptoms of spasmodic torticollis?
+What are other signs and symptoms of spasmodic torticollis?